Arrest Warrants in Tampa

 Absconder / Fugitive Warrants with the Florida Department of Corrections – Florida Department of Corrections list of most wanted absconders with outstanding arrest warrants.
 The website contains a list of Florida cold case violent felons who are wanted for escape from a Florida prison or work release center sometime over the last 30 years.
 The Florida Department of Corrections, the Florida Department of Law Enforcement and local law enforcement agencies are asking for information on each person wanted on an outstanding arrest warrant for absconding / fugitive from justice.

-Clerk’s Docket in Criminal Cases in Hillsborough County – Visit the website of the Clerk of Court to find the docket for each case.
+Clerk’s Docket in Criminal Cases in Hillsborough County – Visit the Clerk of Court’s website to find the docket for each case.
 From the docket, you can see if a warrant or capias was issued in the case.
 Search by name or case number.
 The Hillsborough County Clerk’s Office in Tampa also keeps a copy of the arrest warrant on file which can be obtained as a public record.
-If a bond amount is attached to the warrant, you can usually tell this by looking at the docket or the warrant itself.
+You can usually tell if a bond amount is attached to the warrant by looking at the docket or the warrant itself.

 Finding a Lawyer for a Warrant in Tampa, FL